From deciding on pre-listing renovations and hiring a stager to correctly timing the listing, selling your home can be overwhelming.

 Your goal in selling your home is typically to maximize your profit.
 To do that, you have to minimize the opportunities to leave money on the table.

-If you plan on listing your home this year and getting top dollar, avoid foolish mistakes that could hurt your chance of selling quickly and cut into your profit.
+If you plan on listing your home this year and getting top dollar, avoid making mistakes that could cut into your profit and hurt your chance of selling as quick as possible.

 Not vetting agents properly